Winter Family Fun

 • Take your children out for a night-time drive to look at the holiday lights and displays.
 Engage in and enjoy the conversations that emerge (or that you, well,… initiate).

-• Read aloud a classic or contemporary book.
-Read a chapter or 2 together aloud at night before bedtime.
-(Trust me, even the disengaged teenager, warms up to listening to a good story, but keep your expectations low, s/he is not gonna “show” it).
-Some of my favourites are: Anne of Green Gables, Little Woman, Chronicles of Narnia, Oliver Twist, Lord of the Rings, the Hobbit, and The Christmas Carol.
+• Read a chapter or 2 together aloud at night before bedtime.
+(Trust me, even the disengaged teenager warms up to listening to a good story.
+Keep your expectations low because s/he is not gonna “show” it).
+Some of my favourites are: Anne of Green Gables, Little Woman, Chronicles of Narnia.
+I also love Oliver Twist, Lord of the Rings, the Hobbit, and The Christmas Carol.
 Ask your local librarian for suggestions.
-I recommend if you want to borrow the book from the library to place it on hold.
-(The last 2 years my family has been reading from the Chronicles of Narnia, I always have to place on early hold on the book at the library.
-Preview the book first before introducing it to the family.
-One year I brought in Treasure Island but the old-sailor-english was impossible for us to follow, even though it was a good story.
-That’s the teacher in me)

 Family Fun With Your Analytic, Systematic Child